peterdikant/xair-remote/README.md

 	    X-TOUCH MINI
 	    X18/XR18

-You need to start the app with the port name of your X-Touch Mini and the ip address of your X-Air mixer.
+You need to start the app with the port name of your X-Touch Mini.
 If the port name contains whitespace characters (like it does in this example) you need to enclose it in double quotes.

+You may specify an ip address for the mixer.
+If you don't specify the address, the app will try to locate the mixer on your network.

 Run the app:

+	$ python xair-remote.py "X-TOUCH MINI"

+or

 	$ python xair-remote.py "X-TOUCH MINI" 192.168.178.37

 If the app can not find your controller or connect to the X-Air mixer, it will terminate with an error message explaining the problem.
 If everything started up successfully, the X-Touch mini will reflect the current mixer state and the console output will look like this:

+	Found XR18 with firmware 1.17 on IP 192.168.178.37
 	Successfully setup MIDI port X-TOUCH MINI.
 	Successfully connected to XR18 with firmware 1.17 at 192.168.178.37.